sabrizzs/hello-world/Intern/callinterview.md

 In my studies in business administration I developed a business plan in a fictitious company.
 In this project I worked with the financial, marketing and human resources of this company.

+So, I have experience of working with other people in a team.

-Well, I consider myself a very motivated and driven individual with a passion for continuous growth and learning.
+Well, I consider myself a very motivated with a passion for continuous growth and learning.

 I adapt quickly to challenges, problems and I have great problems solving abilities.

 I am confident in my ability to contribute to the success of a company, team or organization.

 I believe in maintaining a positive and collaborative work ethic.

+I am a positive person who always embraces change.

 I will be more than happy to bring my diverse skill set to make a meaningful impact in this role.